siavava/portfolio/content/profile/brief/index.md

 :styled-image

-My given name is [Amittai][amittai], but my preferred name ad 2022 is [Altair][altair].
-I am a [Kenyan][kenya] student at [Dartmouth College][dartmouth] where I am a dual major in Computer Science and Mathematics.

-My primary interests in computer science are data engineering and deep learning, but I am also interested in functional programming ([Haskell][haskell]?), web development (Vue > React), graph algorithms (and graph neural networks), and theory of computation.
+My name is [Amittai][amittai], a current student at [Dartmouth][dartmouth], primary interested in design, functional programming, data systems engineering, and theory of computation.
 I am currently learning theory of computation and computer vision.

-My primary interests in mathematics are in abstract algebra, analysis, and logic, but I also find the power of differential equations fascinating.
+I am also interested in abstract algebra mathematical logic, and particle physics.

-Beyond academics, find me playing chess, reading or writing, shooting with my camera, or playing
+You may also find me playing chess, reading or watching sci-fi, shooting with my camera, or playing [Assassin's Creed][assassins-creed].

-[Assassin's Creed][assassins-creed].
+I am also a minimalist.

 I have been an alumni / student at: